Minimalistic logo symbolizing computational linguistics John Winstead

 cryptography

-Reverse-engineering a seemingly nonsensical Grammarly suggestion.
+Reverse-engineering a nonsensical Grammarly suggestion.

 Published